wararyo/M5Stack-GyroMouse/README.md

 ## Note

 Now this app has trouble with connecting function.
-When connect more than twice, please delete pairing from your PC.
+When connecting more than twice, please delete pairing from your PC.

 It uses 1.3M byte of program memory.
 If you use M5Stack 4MB-flash model, change the partition to "Huge App (3MB No OTA)".